 Studying abroad can be an invaluable part of a college education, but you might be worried about the cost.
 Fortunately, it is possible to support yourself out of the country if you figure out how to make money while studying abroad.

 Some visas let you take part-time jobs, or you could work under-the-table as a tutor or babysitter.
 Plus, thanks to the internet, it’s easy to make money abroad by working online.

-If you’re looking for ways to finance a semester or two outside the U.S., read on for 10 options for working abroad.
+If you’re looking for ways to finance a semester or two outside of the U.S., here are 10 options for study abroad jobs, as well as factors to consider as you decide whether to seek your fortune abroad.

 1. Teach English

 9. Work on-campus

 10. Create your own travel blog (and keep at it)